/// blog Screenshots

 2. Tap the dropzone in the middle of the screen.
 Your OS photo picker opens.

 3. Pick a photo.
-The crop view opens; adjust the selection or send as-is.
+The crop view opens, so you can adjust the selection or send it as-is.

 4. The share URL appears with a Copy link button.
-Tap to copy; paste it wherever you need it.
+Tap to copy, then paste it wherever you need it.

 On iOS, the picker shows your Photos library by default.
 Long-press a photo in the picker to preview it before selecting.
-On Android, the picker behavior depends on the default gallery app — Google Photos, Samsung Gallery, or your file manager — but the end result is the same.
+On Android, the picker behavior depends on your default gallery app, whether that is Google Photos, Samsung Gallery, or your file manager.
+The end result is the same.

 Take a photo live

 You do not need to save a photo before uploading.
 The Webcam button under the dropzone opens your device camera.
-Tap Capture to take a shot — the camera feed feeds directly into the crop view with no local save step.
+Tap Capture to take a shot, and the camera feed goes straight into the crop view with no local save step.

 The webcam capture modal on desktop, showing a Camera Live header with Flip and Capture controls

 The button works on mobile too.
-On a phone it will prefer the rear camera by default (useful for whiteboard photos, receipts, or package labels).
+On a phone it will prefer the rear camera by default, which is useful for whiteboard photos, receipts, or package labels.
 On desktop it uses whichever camera the browser exposes first.
 Tap Flip to swap between front and rear on devices that have both.

 Screen capture on phones